awjlogan/emon32-fw/README.md

   - **SAMPLE_BUF_DEPTH**: Buffer depth for digital filter front end.
   - **PROC_DEPTH**: Buffer depth for samples in power calculation.

-## Compiling

-Compiling the firmware requires the correct toolchain.
-The Makefile is for a Cortex-M0+ based microcontrollers, specifically the Atmel ATSAMD11D14 and ATSAMD21J.
-You will need the [Arm gcc toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) (may be available as a package in your distribution).

-To build the firmware:

-  `> make`

-This will generate `firmware/build/emon32.elf` which can then be flashed to the microcontroller.

-If you do not have the Arm gcc toolchain on $PATH, you can specify the path in `> Makefile`

-### Bootloader

-The emon32-Pi2 comes preloaded with a UF2 bootloader.

-#### Preparing the firmware

-The bootloader occupies the first 8KB of flash.
-The linker must be modified to account for the change of address.
-In `firmware/linker/samd11d14.ld`, in the `MEMORY` section, uncomment the line with `OFFSET = 0x00000400` and comment the line with `OFFSET = 0x00000000`.
-Recompile the firmware as normal.
-Note that the maximum size of the emon32 is now 1 KB less than without the bootloader.

-The new `emon32.elf` file must then be converted to a DFU file for upload.

-#### Uploading the firmware

-  1. Power off the emon32-Pi2
-  2. Connect one end of the USB-C cable
-  3. While holding down the emon32's `RESET` button, connect the other end of the USB cable
-  4. The emon32 will enter the bootloader, as indicated by the **PROG** LED lighting up.

-#### Installing the bootloader

-If your board does not come with the bootloader preflashed, after cloning the bootloader repository, copy `firmware/helpers/bootloader.patch` to the bootloader's directory.
-In that directory, run `git am bootloader.patch` to apply the changes.
-The bootloader

-## Modifications 🔧

 ### Changing CT calibration

 Fixed point (Q15) calibration values for a given CT phase shift can be generated using the **phasecal.py** script (*./helpers/phasecal.py*).
 The usage of this is: `phasecal.py <MAINS FREQENCY> <EFFECTIVE SAMPLE RATE> <PHI_0> .. <PHI_N>` where `PHI_N` is the phase shift of each CT, *N*.
 Note that *EFFECTIVE SAMPLE RATE* is the final *f* after downsampling.

+### Digital filter

+The base configuration has an oversampling factor of 2X to ease the anti-aliasing requirments.
+Samples are then low pass filtered and reduced to *f/2* with a half band filter (**ecmFilterSample()**).
+The half band filter is exposed for testing.
+Filter coefficients can be generated using the **filter.py** script (*./helpers/filter.py*).
+It is recommended to use an odd number of taps, as the filter can be made symmetric in this manner.
+You will need **scipy** and **matplotlib** to use the filter designer,

-### Designing a new board
+## Designing a new board

-The files `firmware/src/board_def.h` and `firmware/src/board_def.c` contain options for configuring the microcontroller for a given board.
+The files `/src/board_def.h` and `/src/board_def.c` contain options for configuring the microcontroller for a given board.
 For example, different pin mappings may be required.

 ### Porting to different microcontroller